CUBoulder-2019Sp-IML4HCI/Final-Magic-Elevator-Funck-Polson/final_report.md

 ## Description of User Experience
-The user experience can best be described with the following cartoon user story:
+The user experience can best be described with the following cartoon user story in Figure 2:

 ![UserStoryGithub](https://user-images.githubusercontent.com/46902147/56765798-20227e00-6765-11e9-979d-04eb72f43116.png)
+_Figure 2: User story of the Magice Elevator (own illustration)_

 In the final version of the Magic Elevator, two elevator riders can play the roles of witches/wizards.
 First, they go through a training mode (the third panel).
 The UI asks each witch/wizard to train her or his own spell to summon the elevator up or down; the spells are a combination of wand motions and corresponding voice incantations.
 After the training has ended, it is time to put them to the test.
 Both witches/wizards have to agree on the direction in which they want the elevator to go.
 Accordingly, they both cast the spells they recorded earlier (fourth panel).
 Only two agreeing, properly executed spells will call the elevator (fifth panel).
 If there is only one witch/wizard present, they can simply call the elevator at will by casting their up or down spell (last panel).

 ## Description of User Interface
 While users of this system mainly interact just with their wands and the elevator, there is an UI on a computer through which they can train their wand motions, change their associated incantations, and see feedback from various system components.
-The UI is pictured below.
+The UI is pictured below in Figure 3.

 ![UserInterface](https://user-images.githubusercontent.com/14846863/56779108-adca9180-6796-11e9-9332-b05396f1e6eb.png)
+_Figure 3: Screenshot of User Interface and running terminal shells (own illustration)_

 The main UI in the top right corner is where wand motions are trained and incantations are set.
 The incantations in the picture are "floors above" and "floors below," meaning if someone wanted to, say, ride the elevator up, they would perform their "up" wand motion and at the same time say "floors above."
 Clicking either "Change Incantation" button will prompt the user to speak a new incantation for that direction.
 Clicking either "Train Wand" button will trigger a series of animations during which Professor Flitwick explains to the user that they are about to train a new wand motion before having them perform their new motion ten times in a row.
 The number ten was empirically chosen because it was the minimum number of examples that consistently resulted in well-performing Wekinator models.